View on GitHub

 I’m a Java programmer certified by Oracle, here for lifelong learning and to avoid social cliques.
 In real life, I can be either optimistic, pessimistic, or fatalistic; therefore, I’d choose to be an optimist.
 However, a fatalist tries to see the world as it is, imagining it neither better nor worse, neither maximising gain nor minimising loss.
 In other words, either finite or completely infinite.
 Enough stories of fatalist-pessimist-optimist relations, although they effectively strain relationships.

-At the risk of repeating myself, I’m a programmer by profession and education, and I even received numerous courses completion certificates.
+At the risk of repeating myself, I’m a programmer by profession and education, and I even received numerous course completion certificates.
 Java, architecture, and databases are within my area of expertise.
 I enjoy camping at the Baltic Sea when I have a few weeks of free time.
 I learn foreign languages, and despite knowing both English and German, I know more than a few sentences in French.
-I wander through a forest in my free time, notwithstanding the above activities and considerations.
+I wander through a forest in my spare time, notwithstanding the above activities and considerations.

 I spent many of my early years in Kalisz, the place I still visit to ride my all-terrain bike (among other things).
 I studied Computer Science at the University of Wrocław and the Wrocław University of Science and Technology (Faculty of Electronics).
 Before starting my studies, I graduated from a lyceum with a general education class, where French was the second foreign language.
 For approximately 20% of my total estimated career time, I worked as a Java programmer at a large company known by several names.
 Up till now, I’m a senior Java developer working near Wrocław.